jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-4_Control_Flow_Practice.md

 ### Reminder:

-Final exame due by (or can turn in before) teusday September 23rd!
+Final exam due on teusday September 23rd!

 ### Test your understanding - take this quiz!